Code-Fellows-School-Work/hello-world/code-102-notes/class4.md

     3. Content
     4. Element (all 3 combined)

-Attributes contain extra information about the element that you don't want to show in the actual content Attributes that set a value always have:
+Attributes contain extra information about the element that you don't want to show in the actual content.

+Attributes that set a value always have:
 - A space between it and the element name
 - The attribute name followed be an equal sign